Compare any two graphics cards:

 Pixel Rate

-If running with high levels of AA is important to you, then the GeForce GTX Titan is the winner, though only just barely. (explain)
+If using high levels of AA is important to you, then the GeForce GTX Titan is a better choice, but only just. (explain)

 GeForce GTX Titan 40176 Mpixels/sec